-September 29, 2015 — According to SEDAR, Quadriga publishes its last “certification of interim filings.”
+September 29, 2015 — According to SEDAR, a system for filing securities documents with Canada’s regulators, QuadrigaCX publishes its last “certification of interim filings.”
 In other words, its last financial audit.

-March 8, 2016 — Quadriga is banned from selling securities altogether when the British Columbia Securities Commission issues a cease trade order.
-Apparently, Quadriga has not submitted a financial audit for the year ended October 31, 2015.
-A “Management’s Discussion and Analysis” is also missing.
+March 8, 2016 — QuadrigaCX is banned from selling securities altogether when the British Columbia Securities Commission issues a cease trade order.
+Apparently, Quadriga has not submitted a financial audit for the year ended Oct.
+31, 2015.
+A “Management’s Discussion and Analysis” is also missing, according to the order.

 “While this issue poses a setback to QuadrigaCX, and has unfortunately eaten into our profits substantially, it will have no impact on account funding or withdrawals and will have no impact on the day to day operation of the exchange.”